datalad diff [-h] [-f REVISION] [-t REVISION] [-d DATASET] [--annex [MODE]] [--untracked MODE] [-r] [-R LEVELS] [--version] [PATH [PATH ...]]

 path to contrain the report to.
 Constraints: value must be a string

 show this help message. –help-np forcefully disables the use of a pager for displaying the help message

 specify the dataset to query.
-If no dataset is given, an attempt is made to identify the dataset based on the input and/or the current working directory.
-Constraints: Value must be a Dataset or a valid identifier of a Dataset (e.g. a path) [Default: None]
+If no dataset is given, an attempt is made to identify the dataset based on the current working directory.
+Constraints: Value must be a Dataset or a valid identifier of a Dataset (e.g. a path)

-If and how untracked content is reported when comparing a revision to the state of the work tree. ‘no’: no untracked files are reported; ‘normal’: untracked files and entire untracked directories are reported as such; ‘all’: report individual files even in fully untracked directories.
+If and how untracked content is reported when comparing a revision to the state of the working tree. ‘no’: no untracked content is reported; ‘normal’: untracked files and entire untracked directories are reported as such; ‘all’: report individual files even in fully untracked directories.
 Constraints: value must be one of (‘no’, ‘normal’, ‘all’) [Default: ‘normal’]

 if set, recurse into potential subdataset.

 limit recursion into subdataset to the given number of levels.
 Constraints: value must be convertible to type ‘int’